pvanisacker/heremaps/README.md

 ### Shape map

 For rendering a shape map your search needs to return events that contain a "key" and "value" field.
-The key needs to match with the description of the KML placemark to make sure it gets colored correctly.
+If you are using KML files the key needs to match with the description of the KML placemark.
+If you are using geoJSON file the key needs to match the id of the properties of the geoJSON Feature.
-Out of the box the app provides a couple of KML files:
+Out of the box the app provides a couple of KML and geoJSON files:
-   * world2.kml: key is the ISO3166 2 letter code code
+   * world2.kml or world2.geojson: key is the ISO3166 2 letter code code
-   * world3.kml: key is the ISO3166 3 letter country code
+   * world3.kml or world3.geojson: key is the ISO3166 3 letter country code
    * fr.kml: key is the name of the department
    * ...